Australian War Memorial

 National Gallery of Victoria

 Staff from the NGV contribute to GCCMC's teaching programmes as guest lecturers and host site visits and student internships.
-National Gallery of Victoria website.
+For more information please see the National Gallery of Victoria website.

 National Trust of Victoria